Have you started your blog yet? If you haven’t, what’s holding you back?

 How about harnessing their power for good.

-For me, it was that very fear of failure that led me to take this blogging thing seriously.
+For me, that very fear of failure led me to take this blogging thing seriously.

 I didn’t want to fail so bad I went all-in and gave it everything I had.